-Obtaining a residency is not as complicated as getting into medical school, but you are still competing against other candidates to secure a spot in the program of your choice.
-The residency interview is your chance to shine above the rest and prove to the admissions committee that you are ready for the final step of becoming a physician.
+Obtaining a residency means competing against other candidates to secure a spot in your top programs.
+The residency interview is your chance to shine and prove to the admissions committee that you’re ready for the final step of becoming a physician.

-While this process is similar in some ways to a medical school interview, residency interviews do have a few aspects that may surprise you.
-To ensure your chances of succeeding, we have eight tips to teach you how to prepare for a residency interview.
+While this process is to a medical school interview, residency interviews have different aspects that may surprise you.
+To ensure your success, we have eight tips to teach you how to prepare for a residency interview.

-Having a good personal statement is critical.
-Residency programs look at personal statements before inviting applicants to interview, so make sure your essay goes beyond their expectations.
+An excellent personal statement is critical.
+Residency programs look at personal statements before inviting applicants to interview, so ensure your essay goes beyond their expectations.

-When crafting your statement, be clear and to the point.
-It is best to outline what you want to talk about prior to writing it.
-Because the admissions committees read hundreds of personal statements, consider what residency programs want to see in their students.
+When crafting your statement, be concise.
+It’s best to outline what you want to discuss before writing it.
+Because admissions committees read hundreds of personal statements, you should consider what programs want to see in students.

-Think of your experiences and how they have contributed to the qualities that would make you a great physician.
+Think of your experiences and how they’ve contributed to the qualities that would make you a great physician.
 For example, you may have had a clinical experience that developed your compassion and empathy in a way you hadn’t experienced before medical school.

-Do not wait until the last minute to write your personal statement.
-Because of its importance, you want to ensure you are thoroughly satisfied with what you have written.
-Personal statements often require multiple revisions; you should not expect them to be perfect the first time you write them.
+Don’t wait until the last minute to write your personal statement.
+Personal statements often require multiple revisions; don’t expect yours to be perfect the first time you write it.

-Give yourself time to review and revise as necessary, and have someone else read it and provide you with feedback.
-A fresh set of eyes can catch any mistakes you don’t see and suggest how and where you can improve your statement.
+Give yourself time to review, revise, and have someone else read it and provide feedback.
+A fresh set of eyes can catch mistakes you don’t see and suggest how and where you can improve your statement.

 Like with medical school, residency programs have an application you must complete; the Electronic Residency Application Service (ERAS).
-This is the online application service you use to submit your application and supporting documents to residency programs.
+This online application service is used to submit your application and supporting documents to programs.

-If you are invited to interview, the interviewers will likely ask questions about your application.
-That means anything you submitted through ERAS is fair game.
+If you’re invited to interview, the interviewers will likely ask questions about your application.
 Therefore, you want to know your application inside and out.

-Do not lie on your application.
-Interviewers know when an applicant is not honest on their application, and if they don’t, they will find out.
+Don’t lie on your application.
+Interviewers can sense dishonesty.
 This can lead to you being denied into the residency program.
-In short, it is not worth it, so be honest.
+In short, it’s not worth it, so be honest.

-Interviewers ask an array of questions from a range of topics.
-They may ask about your application, personality, or anything else they feel is essential to ask.
+Interviewers ask many questions on a range of topics.
+They may ask about your application, personality, or anything else they feel is essential.